 The evaporator coil in your HVAC system is often moist, especially during warmer months.
 By constantly shining UVC light on the coil, mold and bacteria will struggle to flourish.

 2. Healthier Indoor Air

-Media air filters can be effective at trapping dust, pollen, dander and other large contaminants, but only the highest-rated HEPA filters can trap minuscule bacteria and viruses.
+Media air filters can trap minuscule bacteria and viruses.
 UV lights lower the number of microorganisms in the air without affecting airflow.

 3. Enhanced Efficiency